isidorostsa/lectureNotes/CT3/Lecture 2/Lyapunov Theory.md

 ### Quadratic Lyapunov scalar function:
 $$V(x) = x^TCx$$ where $$C \in R^{n \times n}, \space C^T = C \succ 0$$
 - So _$V$ represents the norm of $x$ on a scaled and rotated version of the coordinate system_.
-As a transformation, it maps the unit circle to an ellipse of arbitrary orientation and size.
+As a transformation, $C$ maps the unit circle to an ellipse of arbitrary orientation and size.

 - This is an effective way to approximate many systems' "natural" lyapunov function with relatively few parameters to tune.